 As with all diving activities, the dive guide has the final decision regarding any divers competency to complete any particular dive.

 Please note that night diving and snorkelling will only be allowed on some parts of this itinerary as it includes marine parks where this is prohibited.

 Best of Wrecks allows divers who love wrecks to dive just that, so really anyone who has an active interest in wreck diving will love this itinerary.
-However, it is also interesting to bear in mind is that many of these Red Sea wrecks have been underwater for a very long time and have formed what you might call 'artificial reefs', teeming with life.
-This itinerary would therefore be enjoyed by all divers, not just the wreckies amongst us!!
+However, it is also interesting to bare in mind is that many of these Red Sea wrecks have been underwater for a very long time and have formed what you might call 'artificial reefs', teeming with life.
+This itinerary would therefore be enjoyed by all divers, not just the wreckies amongst us!

 Probably the most famous of the Red Sea wrecks.
 The 129m English Freighter was bombed by German aviation on 6th October 1941.
 Today she creates an artificial reef on a sandy bottom at 32m max depth.
 She is home to an enormous variety of marine life and is especially popular with large schooling fish.

 Also known as the 'Ships Graveyard', this reef is dangerously positioned close to the busy shipping lanes of the Gulf of Suez.
 This reef has claimed more ships than any other in the area.
 On the north side are four wrecks laying on a sandy seafloor at the bottom of a steep sloping reef layered with table corals.
 On the south side is a safe anchorage for liveaboards and two ergs, known as Yellow fish reef.

 In 26m of water and leaning to port with a fully intact stern section and an impressive engine room packed with glass fish.

 A British P&O steamer which struck the reef in 1869.
 She lays in 29m and now the whole hull is draped in multicoloured soft corals.
 The wreck is home to glass fish, octopus, morays, jacks and tuna cruise overhead.